-This beautiful province bordering with Laos to the east and Phayao to the west and Phrae in the south.
+This beautiful province bordering Laos to the east and Phayao to the west and Phrae to the south.
 The province is famous for its numerous and vast National parks with extraordinary beauty and biodiversity.

 Before leaving I practically knew nothing about this region.
 During my thirteen years in Thailand, I have travelled so much more towards the southern horizons and the islands, which might be after some careful consideration a mistake… The North is absolutely fantastic.
 The landscape, the culture and the people seem endlessly captivating, inspiring and genuine.